 In order to integrate into Swedish society, you need to know Swedish.
-The majority of the courses and programmes offered at Uppsala University are taught in Swedish and documented knowledge of the Swedish language is needed if you want to study a course.
+The majority of the courses and programmes offered at Uppsala University are taught in Swedish.
+Documented knowledge of the Swedish language is needed if you want to study a course.
 However, for studies taught in English, knowledge of Swedish is not required.
 For PhD studies Swedish may be a prerequisite, but not always.

 Swedish for Immigrants (SFI) is a course in the basics of the Swedish language (information in Swedish).
 It is intended for adults who do not have Swedish as their mother tongue.
 If you would like to study SFI, are between the ages of 16-20 and have not completed your upper secondary education, you should turn to Uppsala kommun.